-Additionally, at the September 24, 2019 Council meeting, the Mayor Pro Tem suggested that the proposed ordinance also consider action being contemplated by the City of Los Angeles to prohibit obstructions of the public right of way in a way that restricts passage as required by the Americans with Disabilities Act (ADA).
+Additionally, at the September 24, 2019 Council meeting, the Mayor Pro Temp suggested that the proposed ordinance also consider action being contemplated by the City of Los Angeles to prohibit obstructions of the public right of way in a way that restricts passage as required by the Americans with Disabilities Act (ADA).
 The proposed language of such City of Los Angeles ordinance is provided at Exhibit C to this staff report.
-The proposed Ordinance includes a similar provision as the one contemplated by Los Angeles.
+The proposed Ordinance to be considered on October 22, 2019 has been revised to include a similar provision as the one contemplated by Los Angeles.